 Blister Packs

-There are boxes in every Superdrug with a pharmacy so you can recycle your medicine blister packets.
+There are blister pack recycling boxes in every Superdrug that has a pharmacy.
 So stockpile your empty packets and take them next time you go to Uckfield or Tunbridge Wells.

 Pringles Tubes